lpil/dogma/docs/rules.md

 ### ModuleName

-A rule that disallows module names not in PascalCase
+A rule that disallows module names not in PascalCase.

+For example, this is considered valid:

+    defmodule HelloWorld do
+    end

+While this is considered invalid:

+    defmodule Hello_World do
+    end

 ### NegatedIfUnless

-A rule that disallows the use of an if or unless with a negated predicate
+A rule that disallows the use of an if or unless with a negated predicate, When you do this, swap the `if` for an `unless`, or vice versa.

+These are considered valid:

+    if happy? do
+      party()
+    end
+    unless sad? do
+      jump_up()
+    end

+These are considered invalid:

+    if !happy? do
+      stay_in_bed()
+    end
+    unless not sad? do
+      mope_about()
+    end

 ### PredicateName

-A rule that disallows tautological predicate names.
+A rule that disallows tautological predicate names, meaning those that start with the prefix `has_` or the prefix `is_`.

+Favour `valid?` over `is_valid?`, and `picture?` over `has_picture?`.

 ### QuotesInString

-A rule that disallows strings containing double quotes.
+A rule that disallows strings containing the double quote character (`"`).

-Use s_sigil or S_sigil instead.
+Use s_sigil or S_sigil instead or string literals in these situation.

+    # Bad
+    "\""

+    # Good
+    ~s(")

 ### TrailingBlankLines